intel/rmd-operator/README.md

 Creating an RmdWorkload automatically via a pod spec is far less reliable than creating directly via an RmdWorkload spec.
 This is because the user no longer has the ability to explicitly define the specific CPUs on which the RmdWorkload will ultimately be configured.
 CPU allocation for containers is the responsibility of the CPU Manager in Kubelet.
 As a result, the RmdWorkload will only be created **after** the pod is admitted.
 Once the RmdWorkload is created by the operator, the RmdWorkload information is sent to RMD in the form of an HTTPS post request.
-Should the post to RMD fail at this point for any reason, the operator will then terminate the pod and by association the RmdWorkload.
+Should the post to RMD fail at this point, the reason for failure will be reflected in the RmdWorkload status.

-To discover why the pod was terminated by the operator it is necessary to check the opertor pod's logs.

-#### Example

-`kubectl logs intel-rmd-operator-6464fcfb94-4cvqn | grep guaranteed-cache-pod-9wbk9 -A 1`

-#### Example Output

-`{"level":"info","ts":1591601591.2043474,"logger":"controller_rmdworkload","msg":"Workload not found on RMD instance, create.","Request.Namespace":"default","Request.Name":"rmd-workload-guaranteed-cache-pod-2dnwh"}
-{"level":"error","ts":1591601591.2067816,"logger":"controller_rmdworkload.postWorkload","msg":"Failed to post workload to RMD","Response:":"Fail: Failed to validate workload.
-Reason: Workload validation in database failed.
-Details: CPU list 6 has been assigned\n","error":"Response status code error"...`
+**Note:** It is important that the user always checks the RmdWorkload status after pod creation to validate that the workload has been configured correctly.

 ## Workflows
 ### Direct Configuration